davidbhr/CompactionAnalyzer/README.md

 IMAGE coolwarm erosion

-## Multicellular Compaction Assay

-Beneath individual cells also the compaction can bes assesed on a multicellular level using for example cell sphetoids.
-This offers the advantage of uniform round shape and less movement so that even a lower sample number might be suffiecient.

-> Additionally, absolute forces of spheroids can be measured using the *jointforces* python package [here](https://github.com/christophmark/jointforces), which requires additonal material measurements & timelapse imaging.
-Absolute forces of cell can be assesed using *saenopy* [here](https://github.com/rgerum/saenopy), which requires additonal material measurements and two (larger) 3D stacks of the contracted and realaxed state per cell.

 ## Resolving compound effects

 An application of the CompactionAnalyzer is resolving drug-dependend effects on cell contractility.
 Due to variability in cell shapes, a large sample size of cells is desirable